RajAdeshra/100DaysofCode/Day48/Day48 Description.md

+  Day 48 of my 100 Days of Code
+### Topic:
-Topic of the Day: Java Intersection of two Linked lists
+Java Intersection of two Linked lists
+### Question:
-Question: The heads of two singly linked-lists headA and headB, return the node at which the two lists intersect.
+The heads of two singly linked-lists headA and headB, return the node at which the two lists intersect.
 If the two linked lists have no intersection at all, return null.
 For example, the following two linked lists begin to intersect at node c.
 The test cases are generated such that there are no cycles anywhere in the entire linked structure.
 Note that the linked lists must retain their original structure after the function returns.